Fiddle Leaf Fig plants (Ficus lyrata) are known for their large, glossy leaves that make a bold statement in any room.

 Aphids are small, green insects that feed on the sap of plants.

-Mealybugs are white, fuzzy insects that suck the juices out of plants.
+Mealybugs are white, fuzzy insects that extract the juices from plants.

 Scale insects are small, brown insects that attach themselves to the stems of plants and feed on the sap.